beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 } //...
 ```

-^ ...only-slightly-different chunks of code...
+^ ...only-slightly-different chunks of code, all over your app to control behavior.

 ---